-- Applicants must be a NENA member in good standing within the Public Sector, Emergency Dispatch or Associate categories of NENA
+- Applicants must be a NENA member in good standing within the Public Sector, Telecommunicator or Associate categories of NENA

 - Applicants must be employed on a full-time basis by a public safety agency or appointed to an official 9-1-1 planning board.

 Scholarship will be awarded for the annual NENA Conference.
 The scholarship includes conference registration fee and four (4) nights of lodging at a conference hotel (to be determined by NENA upon awarding of scholarship).
 Travel expenses to and from, and meals are not included in this award.

 Responsibilities of Recipient

 Scholarship recipients must attend the full conference, barring illness or unforeseen emergencies.
 In case of an applicant being unable to attend the specified conference, the applicant may re-apply at any time to attend a full conference.
 Scholarships are not transferable.

 - 2017 scholarship application - Click to Apply Online - Deadline March 17, 2017